supratikchatterjee16/academia/README.md

 2. Process
 3. Technology

-The hierarchy of the matter will be continuously updated here, in order to accurately track the list of learning updated here.
+The hierarchy of the matter will be continuously updated here, in order to accurately track the list of learning.

 The same hierarchy could be made use of in order to mark which is being worked upon by who currently.